feargalr/BiomeHue/README.md

 # BiomeHue
-Logical colour schema for microbiome barplots.
-The basic concept is that phylogenetically similar taxa should be coloured similarly.
+Logical colour schema for bacterial microbiota barplots.
+Uses similar colours for phylogenetically similar taxa.
+This was developed for the human and murine gut microbiota.
+Other taxa may not be well covered.

+### Note
-Note this is currently under construction, with much more functionality to be added.
-However it may prove useful even in it's unfinished form.
+this is currently under development with more functionality to be added in the future.
+However it may prove useful even in it's current unfinished form.
 Currently several species within the same taxa may have the same colour assigned.

 # Usage
 BiomeHue contains two simple functions